benlamb95/premier-football/README.md

 * The content found within the prices section came from website Coachability
 * Icons located from fontawesome
-* Click effect on internal buttons source code from W3school
 * The coaches cards layout came from help on stackoverflow

 ## Media